 Substitution Rule Conditions

-If a Learner Role or Curriculum is used in a condition, Vault checks whether the Learner has the Learner Role or Curriculum in the training matrix.
+When a condition references a Learner Role or Curriculum, Vault checks whether the Learner has the Learner Role or Curriculum in their training matrix.
 Vault does not, however, check the lifecycle state of the Learner Role or Curriculum, or whether they are tied to a Training Requirement.

 The equals and is blank operators return true if any of the records returned match the condition, while the does not equal operator returns true if none of the records returned match the condition.